 Performance Lab® Energy uses the patented, clinically-tested forms of each ingredient in NutriCaps® vegan-friendly capsules and no additives.
 Just pure, tested nutrients that work.

-In 2019 I added Performance Lab® Stim which I used occasionally when energy is running a little ragged.
+In 2019 I added Performance Lab® Caffeine+ which I use occasionally when energy is running a little ragged.
 And I need that extra boost to finish what I’m doing.

-Because it contains Natural Caffeine (from Coffea Robusta seeds) 50 mg, L-Theanine (Suntheanine®) 100 mg, Ajipure® L-Tyrosine 250 mg, with a balanced NutriGenesis® B-Complex.
-For alert clean energy without the jitters.
+Because it contains Natural Caffeine (from Coffea Robusta seeds) 50 mg, L-Theanine (Suntheanine®) 100 mg, Ajipure® L-Tyrosine 250 mg, supported by NutriGenesis® Vitamin B2, Vitamin B6, Vitamin B9 & Vitamin B12.
+For alert clean energy without the negative side effects like the jitters.

 If you’re feeling frustrated finding your ideal stack, my hope is this page provides the pointers you need to create your best nootropic stack.